Benhalor/OpenLoi/README.md

 ## Database
-Data are stored in a PostreSQL base
+Data are stored in a PostgreSQL base

 ## API
 The Flask API queries the database to expose it to the world.
 This API is used by the web client.

 ## Client
-This app is written with the REACT frameword
+This app is written with the REACT framework

 ## Required packages
 libpq-dev